-Many of us regret things we have done or fail to do, words we have said or thoughts we have harbored, things we are too embarrassed or ashamed to admit.
-Sometimes these hidden secrets take on much more importance than they deserve, simply because we keep them bottled up and are unable to speak about them.
-The Sacrament of Reconciliation gives us the opportunity to express our sorrow for things we have done wrong, to heal broken relationships, to forgive ourselves and others, and to open up the channels of communication between ourselves and God.
+The Sacrament of Reconciliation gives us the opportunity to renew our relationship with God by expressing sorrow for things we failed to do or for things we have done wrong, to heal broken relationships, to forgive ourselves and others, and to open up the channels of communication between ourselves and God.

 What the penitent makes known to the priest remains "sealed" because the confidentiality of confession is absolute.
 Nothing said by the penitent in confession will ever be repeated.
 This is an experience of mercy and reconciliation, where we can lay down the burdens of guilt and shame that we carry with us.
 No matter what we think of ourselves or of God, we can still be certain that God forgives us, loves us and wants only to heal us.

-A priest is available every Tuesday from 10:30 - 11:30 a.m. and every Saturday from 1:00 - 2:00 p.m. and by appointment.
-Additionally, communal celebrations of Penance are celebrated during Advent and Lent.
+At Transfiguration a priest is available Tuesdays from 10:30 - 11:30 a.m. and Saturdays from 12:00 - 1:00 p.m. and by appointment.
+Additionally, communal celebrations of Penance are in conjunction with other area parishes